 Preterm birth is defined as a live birth before 37 completed weeks of pregnancy.
 While a preterm infant's likelihood of survival has improved over the years, there is still a high rate of mortality and serious morbidity associated with prematurity.
-In Cambodia the preterm birth rate is 10.5% according to the 2012 Born Too Soon report,1 and the Ministry of Health has identified prematurity as a priority issue to reduce newborn mortality and improve newborn health.
+In Cambodia the preterm birth rate is 10.5% according to the 2012 Born Too Soon report, and the Ministry of Health has identified prematurity as a priority issue to reduce newborn mortality and improve newborn health.

 The national Safe Motherhood Clinical Management Protocols of National Maternal Child Health Center (NMCHC) and the Ministry of Health (MoH) provide basic guidance on the management of women at risk of imminent preterm birth and care of the preterm newborn.
 These guidelines include the administration of dexamethasone to women at risk of imminent preterm birth in order to help reduce the complications that newborns may experience due to prematurity.
+Antenatal Figure 1.
+Map of Cambodia with location of study sites.
+Note that there are two sites in Phnom Penh.

-Antenatal corticosteroid (ACS) administration is recommended for women with preterm labor, preterm prelabor rupture of membranes and for women who are preterm and experience obstetrical complications which could necessitate delivery, such as severe pre-eclampsia/eclampsia or antepartum hemorrhage.
+corticosteroid (ACS) administration is recommended for women with preterm labor, preterm prelabor rupture of membranes and for women who are preterm and experience obstetrical complications which could necessitate delivery, such as severe pre-eclampsia / eclampsia or antepartum hemorrhage.